 Web hosting companies have a wide range of plans depending on their server’s size.
 They allow website owners to rent according to their needs.
 A start-up can do with a small portion of the server since it has lower traffic.
 However, a big brand might need renting the entire server because it has a vast client base.

 A CMS (Content Management System) can help developers build a website effortlessly.
 They can use WordPress, which is a popular CMS, and many rely on it.
 This CMS allows website owners to access their files on the server.
 Besides server space, a website also requires a domain name.
-The owner can buy it from a reliable source, and then he needs to link it with the server.
+The owner can register a domain name at a reliable source, and then he needs to link it with the server.
 This will help the browser locate the actual position of a file.

 Whenever an internet user types the website’s domain name or clinks on the links present on the site, the browser will retrieve the files from the server.
 Therefore, the viewer can view the files on his device once the server displays them.
 This entire process should be swift to ensure lower bounce rates.